 Hopping around secondary to secondary to find the best prices has more consequences beyond just wasting your time.

 In your primary contract, there are all sorts of conditions and requirements that, if followed, result in rebates for your pharmacy.
 That means more money in your pocket at the end of the month.

-The most notable of these rebates is the one rewarded for meeting a certain generic compliance ratio.
+The most notable of these rebates is the one rewarded for meeting a certain generic volume.

 This is a tiered system.
 So, if 23 percent of your purchases from your primary are generics, you might get a rebate of 33 percent at the end of the month.
 But if your generic compliance ratio drops down to 20 percent, your rebate will drop to only 30 percent.